jbadomics/genbank_submit/README.md

 *   `-t` gives the file path to the [submission template](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) (REQUIRED)

 *   `-X C` tells `tbl2asn` to include genome assembly structured comments from a `.cmt` file.
 If you don't include this, NCBI can still accept your genome, but will ask you for these details after the fact.
 An example `.cmt` file is included in this repo and can be generated [here](https://submit.ncbi.nlm.nih.gov/structcomment/genomes/). **NOTE:** The `.cmt` file MUST have the same prefix as your original GenBank file.
 The `-X C` argument does not specify a path to the `.cmt` file; rather, it looks for it in the current directory and assumes it has the same prefix as all other files.
+At the end of the `discrep` report, disregard any problems associated with structured comments.

 When `tbl2asn` completes, check ALL of the following files for errors and correct them: